La Liga

-The Campeonato Nacional de Liga de Primera División, commonly known simply as Primera División in Spain, and as La Liga in English-speaking countries and officially as LaLiga Santander for sponsorship reasons, stylized as LaLiga, is the men's top professional football division of the Spanish football league system.
-Administered by the Liga Nacional de Fútbol Profesional, it is contested by 20 teams, with the three lowest-placed teams at the end of each season being relegated to the Segunda División and replaced by the top two teams and a play-off winner in that division.
+The Campeonato Nacional de Liga de Primera División, commonly known as the Primera División or La Liga, and officially known as LaLiga EA Sports for sponsorship reasons, is a professional association football league in Spain and the highest level of the Spanish football league system.
+It is controlled by the Liga Nacional de Fútbol Profesional and is contested by 20 teams over a 38-matchday period.

-Since its inception, a total of 62 teams have competed in La Liga.
-Nine teams have been crowned champions, with Barcelona winning the inaugural La Liga and Real Madrid winning the title a record 35 times, most recently in the 2021–22 season.
-During the 1940s Valencia, Atlético Madrid and Barcelona emerged as the strongest clubs, winning several titles.
-Real Madrid and Barcelona dominated the championship in the 1950s, each winning four La Liga titles during the decade.
-During the 1960s and 1970s, Real Madrid dominated La Liga, winning fourteen titles, with Atlético Madrid winning four.
-During the 1980s and 1990s Real Madrid were prominent in La Liga, but the Basque clubs of Athletic Club and Real Sociedad had their share of success, each winning two Liga titles.
-From the 1990s onward, Barcelona have dominated La Liga, winning sixteen titles to date.
-Although Real Madrid has been prominent, winning ten titles, La Liga has also seen other champions, including Atlético Madrid, Valencia, and Deportivo La Coruña.
+Since its inception, 62 teams have competed in La Liga, with nine teams crowned champions.
+Real Madrid and Barcelona have dominated the competition, winning 36 and 28 titles respectively.
+In the 1940s, Valencia, Atlético Madrid, and Barcelona emerged as the strongest clubs.
+Real Madrid and Barcelona led the charge in the 1950s, each winning four titles.
+During the 1960s and 1970s, Real Madrid dominated with fourteen titles, with Atlético Madrid winning four.
+During the 1980s and 1990s, Real Madrid remained prominent, while the Basque clubs of Athletic Bilbao and Real Sociedad enjoyed success, each winning two titles.
+From the 1990s onward, Barcelona have been the most successful club, winning seventeen titles, with Real Madrid close behind.
+La Liga has seen other champions, including Valencia and Deportivo La Coruña.